serenasligh/VaderLink/README.md

 ## Step 4 — Build VaderLink

-Open a Command Prompt in the repository folder (the one with `Vader5ProKeysticksLink.sln`) and run:
+Open a Command Prompt in the repository folder (the one with `VaderLink.sln`) and run:
 ```
 dotnet build src\VaderLink\VaderLink.csproj -c Release
 ```